waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Grass:** Tall grass for wild Pokémon encounters.
 - **Ledge:** Can be jumped down (one-way).
 Moving down into a ledge tile moves the player two tiles down.
 - **Cuttable Tree:** Requires HM Cut to pass.
 Becomes `ground` after cutting, but respawns on map change.
 - **Water:** Requires HM Surf to traverse.
-To use Surf from a land tile, you must be standing on a ground tile that is adjacent to a water tile, and you must be facing the water tile.
+To use Surf from a land tile, you must be standing on a ground tile that is adjacent to a water tile, face the water, and use the HM from the party menu.
 - **Boulder:** Requires HM Strength to move.
 - **Hole:** Warps player to a lower floor.
 - **Ladder (Up/Down):** Warps player between floors.